warnerwitt/duotone-dark-soft-syntax/README.md

 A double-hue syntax theme for Atom.

+**NOTE:** This is an edited version of the core Duotone theme created by [simurai](https://github.com/simurai/duotone-dark-syntax).
+This theme shifts the original purple to a slightly bluer shade (from 250 to 225).
+It also tones down the orange slightly (from 30 to 20).
+In addition to making the background darker, it switches the HTML text value to use the dark orange shade.

+## Original README:

 ![duotone](https://cloud.githubusercontent.com/assets/378023/11769688/753483be-a230-11e5-9193-51db5e77ce6b.png)

 DuoTone themes use only 2 hues (7 shades in total).
 It __tones down__ less important parts (like punctuation and brackets) and highlights only the __important__ ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.